sensible-hq/sensible-docs/readme-sync/v0/integrations/SDK quickstarts/quickstart-node.md

 ---
-title: "Javascript SDK quickstart"
+title: "Node SDK quickstart"
 hidden: false
 ---

 ## Overview

-This quickstart provides an overview of the Sensible Javascript SDK.
+This quickstart provides an overview of the Sensible Node SDK.
 Use this SDK to:

 - [Extract](doc:quickstart-node#extract-document-data): Extract structured data from your custom documents.
 Configure the extractions for a set of similar documents, or *document type*, in the Sensible app or Sensible API, then you run extractions for documents of the type with this SDK.
 - [Classify](doc:quickstart-node#classify): Classify documents by the types you define.
 For example, use classification to determine which documents to extract prior to calling a Sensible extraction endpoint, or route each document in a system of record.